biotechlibrary/AutismBrainSVM/README.md

 python classify_brain.py
 ```

 This script will load the data from the 'data/autistic' and 'data/control' folders, perform feature extraction, and train a Support Vector Machine classifier to distinguish between autistic and control conditions.
-The results will be displayed as classification accuracy, precission, recall, and F1-score.
+The results will be displayed as classification accuracy, precision, recall, and F1-score.

 ## **Troubleshooting**